-When a woman’s cervix begins to dilate and contractions are regular, she is then admitted to the hospital for baby delivery.
+When a woman’s cervix begins to dilate and contractions are regular, she is then admitted to the hospital for baby delivery in Youngstown, Ohio.
 Frequent pelvic exams follow to determine how much the cervix is dilated.
 The doctor gives the patient the direction to push after the cervix completely opens.
 Pushing and contractions help the baby move through the birth canal and into the world.
 The OBGYN doctor or the patient’s partner cuts the umbilical cord, followed by the delivery of the placenta, which concludes the baby delivery process.

 In summary, baby delivery happens in three stages:

 - Pushing and birth

 If you are pregnant and live in the Youngstown, Warren, or Salem, OH area, schedule an appointment with Dr. Hill today!